 If the slide-out room does not respond from the switch, check that all the safety features are in place.

 - The ignition key is OFF.

 - The battery cut-off switch is ON.

 - The house batteries are fully charged.

+- Ensure the lock bar is removed.

 If the Slide Room Fails to Operate: